africanproofs/apregister/README.md

 **Verified on Coston2 testnet** — [ParticipantRegister](https://coston2-explorer.flare.network/address/0x09f15b14D16BA645661c576348E4d4C201242bF2) and [MockIdentityRegistry](https://coston2-explorer.flare.network/address/0xf77C24aFAC992CE17fFe2a01b642d1CE5d025D9e) verified on Routescan with the same compiler settings (`solc 0.8.20`, optimizer 200 runs, EVM `london`).
 Sourcify does not currently support chain 114 — Routescan is the canonical Coston2 source-code surface.

+> Routescan caveat: the Etherscan-compatible `getabi` endpoint reports `Contract source code not verified` for the Coston2 ParticipantRegister even after a successful re-verify (`Pass - Verified` returned by `forge verify-contract`).
+The `getsourcecode` endpoint and the explorer UI both return the full verified source with correct compiler settings.
+This is a known cache-coherence quirk between Routescan's two source-code paths.
+Treat `getsourcecode` (and the explorer UI) as authoritative for Coston2 verification status.

 ## Integrate

 Building a directory, wallet, or indexer on top of this registry?